USEPA/MCSimMod/README.md

 styler::style_pkg(".")
 ```

 A check is added in continuous integration to ensure that the code is formatted correctly.
-If the code is not formatted correctly, the build will fail.
+If the code is not formatted correctly, the style check will fail.